Jola village, near Kafuta, operate a conservation

 The villagers give you the chance to experience the rich complexity,

 self-sufficiency and tempo of village life.
 Opportunities are

 available to visit women's projects, the school, the poultry,

 the horticultural garden and community forest.
-Visitors are
+Visitors are encouraged

-vacation, recreation, relaxation, adventure and learning.
+recreation, relaxation, adventure and learning.
+Opportunities

-souvenirs of their experience, such as soap, baskets, batiks and tie and dye material.
+experience, such as soap, baskets, batiks and tie and dye material.

 Day trippers to Tumani